 Over-Optimization

 Over-optimization occurs when SEO tactics are applied too aggressively, leading to unnatural and spammy web content.
 While optimization is generally beneficial, going overboard can make a website appear manipulative to search engines, leading to possible ranking penalties.
-Imagine a salesperson who oversells a product to the point where you begin to doubt its quality; that’s akin to what over-optimization does to a website in the eyes of search engines.
+Imagine a salesperson who oversells a product to the point where you begin to doubt its quality; that’s like what over-optimization does to a website in the eyes of search engines.

 Common Mistakes